 Don’t Put it Near Heat Sources

 Wherever possible, do not place your bespoke furniture in front of near open fires, radiators, or any other source of heat.
+There are several kitchen design ideas to choose from that will ensure your furniture isn’t exposed to any heat sources.
 The heat is not only damaging in regards to drying the furniture, but the temperature changes tend to be disruptive to the furniture’s stability.

 A huge component of the weight of a healthy piece of wood is water.
 As such, to maintain the wood in ideal condition, it is essential to prevent it from drying out.
 Keeping vases of flowers or a few plants in an inconspicuous location will help maintain ideal humidity.
 However, if you live in a region where the climate is dry, you may require a dehumidifier.